 CONGRESS CIGAR Co., Newark (La Palina cigars), has signed to sponsor eight football games on WBBM, Chicago.
 Advance sched-ule which starts Oct.
-4 includes six home games of Northwestern with two dates as yet unscheduled.
+4 includes six home games of Northwestern U. with two dates as yet unscheduled.
 John Harrington assisted by Bob Cunningham will handle the broadcasts.
 Marschalk & Pratt, New York, is agency.
-OEM and Firestone

-SEVEN minutes of the Voice SEVEN minutes of the Voice of Firestone program sponsored on NBC-Red Monday evening by Firestone Tire & Rubber Co., Akron, have been donated for defense purposes by arrangement of the Office of France of Fr fice of Emergency Management with the sponsor.
+SEVEN minutes of the Voice of Firestone program spon-sored on NBC-Red Monday evening by Firestone Tire & Rubber Co., Akron, have been donated for defense purposes by arrangement of the Office of Emergency Management with the sponsor.
 The OEM Defense Report will interpolate the program, being devoted to interviews with defense officials and special dramatizations prepared by the OEM Radio Section.
 William S. Knudsen, OEM director general, was to open the new series Sept.
 15.